Is American Airlines a Boeing or Airbus?

 Consequently, hub airports such as Charlotte, Chicago, Phoenix Sky Harbor, Dallas Fort Worth, Los Angeles, and Philadelphia, as well as regional American Eagle flights, transport passengers from the small regional markets in Latin America and Canada.
 Feeder traffic from regional routes means that Americans can generate profits from connecting people through their hubs and to mainline flights.

 In the same year, American Airlines followed suit to expand its fleet with modern planes, namely the Boeing 787 and Airbus A321neo, to phase out older variants.
-American currently has over 100 next-generation Airbus A321neos on its order book, which indicates that Airbus will continue to be a part of American Airlines aircraft fleet and network plan over the next few decades.
+American currently has over 100 next-generation Airbus A321neos in its order book, which indicates that Airbus will continue to be a part of American Airlines' aircraft fleet and network plan over the next few decades.
 There are also more Boeing 787 Dreamliner aircraft expected to be delivered to the United States between 2022 and 2024.

 Hence, political reasons and other considerations like politics, trade issues, etc. that may govern the acquisition of aircraft are common, yet American Airlines looks at each aircraft model and evaluates its operating cost and role in the network plan.
 These two influence APPM and maintenance reliability, which make American Airlines acquire a diverse fleet of aircraft from both premier manufacturers.